Sabrinas Organizing

 STUDY PROBLEM 1: CRAMMING BEFORE EXAMS

 Students should space out study periods to avoid pulling all-nighters.
-We’re better able to recall information and concepts if we learn them in multiple, spread-out sessions.
+We can better recall information and concepts if we learn them in multiple, spread-out sessions.
 A few 30-minute study sessions over several days instead of a three-hour crash course the night before is more effective in the long run.
 Picture an overstuffed suitcase – things are bound to fall out the moment you move it.

 STUDY PROBLEM 2: SELDOM REVIEWING NOTES